pursue a private supplementary pension

 Understanding the necessity of a private supplementary pension

-• Various retirement options available.
+• Variety of pension options available.

-• Individual product choice is crucial.
+• Individual product selection is crucial.

-• Weigh costs and yield opportunities.
+• Weigh costs and return opportunities.

-Forms of private supplemental pensions in detail
+Forms of private supplementary pension in detail

 • Classic private pension insurance: Security with often lower returns.